 Your ticket includes

-Also on Saturday, you can see a fun filled, slightly wacky race.
-The Missouri Lottery 5K Run For Your Beads has runners in Mardi Gras garb racing through the streets of Soulard.
+On Saturday, February 22, 2025, at 9 am, you can see a fun-filled, slightly wacky race.
+The 5K Run For Your Beads has runners in Mardi Gras garb racing through the streets of Soulard.
 There will be mid-race pit stops stocked with beer and hurricanes for 21+ aged runners.
 Prizes will be given to the winners in each division plus a prize for the runner in the best costume.

 Taste Of Soulard